chandanreddybanda/JavaFirstProject/README.md

 # Week 2 assignment

-solutions.txt has quereis for psql mongo.txt has quereis for mongodb
+solutions.txt has quereis for psql\n
+mongo.txt has quereis for mongodb